 At the front of the house:

-- A hose to wash off the sand
+- A hose to wash down boards and sandy feet

 - A porch to store wellies, coats and beach gear

-- Stable doors opening on to the quiet road outside.
+- Stable doors open on to the quiet road outside.

 To the rear